NEED HELP

 Arizona Cardinals

-We are fortunate in the desert southwest to have very few turf related insect problems.
+We are fortunate in the desert southwest of Arizona to have very few sod grass related insect problems.
 The unfortunate thing is that most of the damage is done below ground, so you never see the insects until you see the damage they have left behind.
 The insects that are the most problematic are grubs, ants, and pearl scale.
 Insects that are present but only occasionally causes problems are chinch bugs, sod webworms, and cut worms.

 Insect control in Arizona lawns